N8sGit/evolutionary_symbolic_regression_model/README.md

 ## Overview
 Check out a presentation I gave on this project on youtube [here](https://youtu.be/Fqhn_K8BuA4)

-The **Symbolic Regression Genetic Modell** is a machine learning project that integrates symbolic regression with deep learning.
+The **Symbolic Regression Genetic Model** is a machine learning project that integrates symbolic regression with deep learning.
 It involves using genetic programming to derive  symbolic equations for a dataset, optimizing these equations using simplification techniques, and comparing their performance with neural network latent representations.

 Evolutionary algorithms are *nature's generative model* and it's worth exploring its potential with generative AI for new forms of fine tuning and synthetic data generation.
 That's what this project is all about.